Staff and Faculty

 Christelle Taraud is a historian specializing in contemporary Maghreb, with a focus on gender and sexuality issues within the colonial context.
 She is a member of the Centre d’histoire du XIXe siècle, an inter-university research center based at the Université de Paris-Sorbonne and the Université de Paris-1.

-At CUPA Christelle teaches French Methodology (Orientation), Diversity in Paris: From Communities to Communitarianism? (fall semester and summer program), and “Arabs,” Islam and Political Life in France (1962 – 2017) (spring semester).
+At CUPA, Christelle teaches French Methodology (Orientation), Diversity in Paris: From Communities to Communitarianism?
+(Fall semester), and Women, Gender, and Sexuality in France (19th-21st Centuries) (Spring semester).
 Throughout the semester she maintains office hours to meet with students individually about any question related to methodology they might have.

 Jean Philippe Dedieu